Hubert Foster

 Brigadier General Hubert John Foster (4 October 1855 – 21 March 1919) was a senior officer in the British Army and later Australian Army, who served as Chief of the Australian General Staff from 1916 to 1917.

 Military career

-Educated at Harrow School and the Royal Military Academy, Woolwich and having won the Pollock Medal there, Foster was commissioned into the Royal Engineers in 1875.
+Educated at Harrow School and the Royal Military Academy, Woolwich and having won the Pollock Medal there, Foster was commissioned into the Royal Engineers as a lieutenant on 28 July 1875 although this was later antedated to 28 January 1875.

 He was deployed to Cyprus when British troops occupied the island in 1878.
 He served in the Anglo-Egyptian War of 1882 and took part in the Battle of Tel el-Kebir and the occupation of Cairo.
-In 1886, he joined the staff of the Commander-in-Chief, Ireland.
-He transferred to the military intelligence division of the War Office in 1890.
+After promotion to captain on 28 January 1886, he joined the staff of the Commander-in-Chief, Ireland.
+He transferred to the military intelligence division of the War Office in 1890, and was promoted to major on 20 September 1894.
+In May 1893 he was transferred to serve there as a deputy assistant adjutant general.

 In 1898 he was made Quartermaster-General of the Canadian Forces and managed the deployment of Canadian troops for the Second Boer War.
-In 1901 he went to Guernsey and Alderney as commanding Royal Engineer.
-Then in 1903 he was made British Military attaché in Washington, D. C. and Mexico City.
+In 1901 he went to Guernsey and Alderney as commanding Royal Engineer, and was promoted to lieutenant colonel on 1 October 1901.